David Madden – Founder and Executive Director

 Nolwenn Léon Madden – Director of International Operations

-Nolwenn serves as NHBB’s International Director, helping to establish tournaments throughout Europe and Asia, and beginning in 2013, Canada and Australia.
-She has a master’s degree with a concentration in marketing from the French grand école EM Lyon, and spent five months during the 2011-2012 school year traveling throughout Europe and Asia in support of NHBB’s operations.
+Nolwenn serves as NHBB’s International Director, helping to establish tournaments throughout Europe and Asia, as well as the planned debut of the International History Olympiad in 2015.
+She has a master’s degree with a concentration in marketing from the French grande école EM Lyon, and has traveled extensively throughout Europe and Asia in support of NHBB’s operations.
 Within the USA, Nolwenn also assists with planning and outreach upon occasion, especially with regards to the National Championships.
-She can be reached at: email@example.com
+She can be reached at: firstname.lastname@example.org

 Assistant Directors of The National History Bee and Bowl